Baqend/guide/src/gettingstarted.md

     bootstrap.css   <-- [Bootstrap](http://getbootstrap.com/) style
 img, fonts          <-- assets
 </pre>
-In a few minutes your app wil look like this:
+In a few minutes your app will look like this:

 <img src="/img/textwall.png" style="width:60%;">
 </li>